WCCS

-WCCS (1160 AM) is a commercially licensed American radio station, in Homer City, Pennsylvania, about 50 miles northeast of Pittsburgh, and 25 miles northwest of Johnstown, Pennsylvania.
-WCCS broadcasts with a maximum daytime power output of 10,000 watts, and 1,000 watts night.
-The station operates with a four-tower directional antenna pattern, and programs a daily format of news/talk, sports talk, and local news/sports reports.
+WCCS (1160 AM) is a commercially licensed American radio station in Homer City, Pennsylvania, about 50 miles northeast of Pittsburgh and 25 miles northwest of Johnstown, Pennsylvania.
+WCCS broadcasts with a maximum daytime power output of 10,000 watts and 1,000 watts at night.
+The station operates with a four-tower directional antenna pattern and programs a daily format of news/talk, sports talk, and local news/sports reports.

 History

 Beginnings: A new AM in an FM world

 WCCS was the brainchild of founders Mark Harley and Ray Goss, both of whom had served as general managers at radio stations in the area that were owned by Progressive Publishing, which also published the Clearfield Progress newspaper.

 Goss left WDAD and WQMU in 1981 after being general manager for 15 years.
 Harley had also left WMAJ and WXLR after 11 years as general manager.
 Not long after they parted ways with their old stations, Harley called Goss and asked him about getting together to put a new station on the air.

 "Mark told me 'what do you think about us putting a station on of our own?'," said Goss in an interview.
 "My response was 'with what?'
 Then he asked me how much equity I had in my house and if my wife was still working, and after thinking about it some more, I thought 'why not'."
-Harley, also a certified public accountant by education, complimented Goss' sales and marketing experience to make for a well-balanced partnership.
+Harley, also a certified public accountant by education, complemented Goss' sales and marketing experience to make for a well-balanced partnership.